How to Protect Your Privacy in Court Files in Washington State

 GR 22 does not make you give a residence address (the address where you live), but you must give an address where you can be served court papers, and that address will be publicly available.

 GR 22 and the pattern forms are meant to protect your privacy, but are not designed to protect you from domestic violence.
 For example, other parties and their lawyers in your case will be able to look at the documents that you or an evaluator file (except the Confidential Information Form and some other court forms).
 This includes financial source documents and evaluator reports that are sealed under this court rule.
 Often these documents, such as bank statements, include your residents address.
-Therefore, if you are concerned about your safety or the safety of your children, you can redact address information from documents you file under any of the cover sheets included in this packet.
+Therefore, if you are concerned about your safety or the safety of your children, you can redact address information from documents you file under any of the cover sheets linked below in the Forms section.

 If you need an address where you can safely be served court papers, the Address Confidentiality Program (ACP) may be able to help.